minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 # Section 3: Building the Views

-GVCourse uses MVC architecture to organize the app's components.
 The views are responsible for displaying the app's content and handling user interactions.
+In this section, we will explore how to build the views for GVCourse.
+We will start with the Course component, which is responsible for displaying the course catalog.

 ## 3.1. **Create views:**

 ### 3.1.1.
 Create view for a single object showing in a list

-Create a new SwiftUI file named "CourseRowView.swift" and add the following code, which defines the View for a single course row, we will use struct to define the view in SwiftUI because struct is immutable and it is easy to maintain the state of the view.
+Create a new SwiftUI file named [CourseRowView.swift](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Courses/CourseRowView.swift) and add the following code, which defines the View for a single course row, we will use struct to define the view in SwiftUI because struct is immutable and it is easy to maintain the state of the view.

 ```swift
 import SwiftUI